 Briefs

-What this means
+What it means

 GPT-5.4 mini confirms a major trend: “small-format” models are no longer degraded versions but competitive alternatives.
 With 54.4% on SWE-Bench Pro versus 57.7% for the full model, and a 19x lower cost, GPT-5.4 mini redefines the performance/price ratio for coding workflows.